thewca/wca-documents/edudoc/competition-templates/competition-templates.md

 DO NOT use any templates before reading this entire document!
 :::::

-Here you can find printable templates for cube covers and Clock covers, both of which are stackable; 3D-printable cover designs for Square-1, Clock and Skewb puzzles; results boxes for scorecards: a design that can be hung on a wall and another that can be put on a table; Square-1 inserts (21 per page) and an outline of some important competition rules.
+Here you can find the following printable templates that can be used for WCA competitions:

+- Cube covers and Clock covers, both stackable
+- 3D-printable cover designs for Square-1, Clock and Skewb puzzles
+- Results boxes for scorecards: one that can be put on a table and another that can be hung on a wall
+- Square-1 inserts (21 per page)
+- Competing guide infographic with illustrations of the most important rules
+- Multi-Blind scrambling infographic, with illustrations that show best practices
+- Sheet with cube outlines for tracking Multi-Blind scrambles (14 cubes per page)

 ![](images/results_boxes_and_cube_cover.jpg){.centered width=600px}

 ## Instructions

-1. If you would like to use the WCA designs, use the files in the folder for the language used in your region. **WARNING: Some of the PDF previews might have rendering artifacts, but these won't show up if you download the files.** If you would like to make custom designs, use the files in the `Editable Files` folder. **DO NOT** make colored Clock cover designs, they must be in black and white (BW).
+1. If you would like to use the WCA designs, use the files in the folder for the language used in your region. **WARNING: Some of the PDF previews might have rendering artifacts, but these won't show up if you download the files.** If you would like to make custom designs, use the files in the `Editable Files` folder. **DO NOT** make colored Clock cover designs, they must be in black and white (BW) in order to avoid affecting Clock pins.
-2. The designs for paper Clock covers and competition rules can be printed on a home printer; the Clock covers need to be printed in BW and the competition rules need to be printed in color.
-The other designs **MUST** be printed using an industry-grade printer, so you will have to find a printing place in your area.
-They will require `PDF` files to make your prints.
+2. The template for paper Clock covers, the infographics, and the Multi-Blind cube outline sheet can be printed on a home printer.
+The infographics need to be printed in color, and the other two files need to be printed in BW.
+All other templates **MUST** be printed using an industry-grade printer, so you will have to find a printing service in your area.
+They will require `.pdf` files to make your prints.

 ![](images/paper_clock_covers.jpg){.centered width=450px}